MDU-C2/Intelligent-Drone-Swarm/database/README.md

 (still on your own branch in VS Code)
 1. In the Terminal run `python -m database.app.run_database`
 2. Choose **Export DB → JSON**
-3. Exit `run_database`
+3. Exit
-4. Delete `local.db` and keep `database_dump.json`
-5. Commit your changes
+4. Commit your changes
-6. Push your changes to GitHub and open a Pull Request requesting to merge your branch to `feature/database`
+5. Push your changes to GitHub and open a Pull Request requesting to merge your branch to `feature/database`
-7. If there are no conflicts you can go ahead and squash merge.
+6. If there are no conflicts you can go ahead and squash merge.
 But if there are conflicts ask for help from the Chief Engineer ;)
+(Note: Conflicts on `local.db` has no impact on our actual database, but conflicts on `database_dump.json` does)

-**Note:** The Chief Engineer and/or the Requirements Manager are in charge of restoring the `database_dump.json` to `IRDS_requirements.db` in the `feature/database` branch :)
+**Note:** The Chief Engineer and/or the Requirements Manager are in charge of inserting `database_dump.json` to `IRDS_requirements.db` in the `feature/database` branch :)

 ---